michaelraba/citriniPaperPodCode/README.md

 ## Resolution: Combine Method (A) and Method (B)

 We can&rsquo;t apply method (B) directly &#x2014; by Fredholm theory, in order for there exists a solution to the eigenvalue problem, the integral operator needs to be symmetric.
 Thus we need to symmetrize that in the parameter $r$ ,as in method (A), and recover $\Phi_n$ by multiplying by $r^{-1/2}$.

+On second thought, that fredholm operator is now in $t$, so perhaps the symmetrization is not necessary..

 # Sources: